Looking for a few simple tips and tricks to get your rose bushes blooming more than ever this summer?

 Don’t Water From Above…

 One thing you don’t want to do is water your rose bushes from overhead.
 When water hits and remains on foliage and blooms, it can leave the plants more susceptible to disease and mold.
-Spraying from overhead can also knock of future buds and young blooms.
+Spraying from overhead can also knock off future buds and young blooms.

 Instead, water low at the base of your bush.
 With roses, it is better to water less frequently, but with deeper watering rather than daily shallow watering.
 Watering every day will keep roots near the surface, and not get them to drive deeper where they are more protected and have more nutrients to power them.